Can Cosmology Provide a Test of Quantum Mechanics?: Inflaton Fluctuations in Nonlinear Quantum Mechanics

-The appearance Eq.~(\ref{eq:powmod}) of factors of $\sfrac{b}{k}$ seem to violate diffeomorphism invariance which in its simplest form asserts that physics should be invariant under the rescaling $a\to\lambda a$ and $x\to\lambda^{-1}x$.
-While we were willing to consider changing quantum mechanics, we will be conservative and not introduce changes to General Relativity from which diffeomorphism invariance arises.
-To analyze this, we must examine the properties of $b$ under such transformations.
-We therefore insist that the action $S=\int\dd{\tau}\dd{v_k}\mathcal{L}$ is diffeomorphism invariant where $\mathcal{L}$, the Lagrangian density, is given by
+Now consider possibility ($ii$) that $b$ is comoving.
+The formal reason for allowing only the physical wavenumber to enter into observables is diffeomorphism invariance, an important requirement of General Relativity.
+The appearance of factors of $\sfrac{b}{k}$ in Eq.~(\ref{eq:powmod}) seem to violate diffeomorphism invariance which, in its simplest form, asserts that physics should be invariant under the rescaling $a\to\lambda a$ and $x\to\lambda^{-1}x$.
+We are considering changes to quantum mechanics, but are wary about also introducing changes to General Relativity.
+Therefore, it is worthwhile to see if we can maintain diffeomorphism invariance.

+To analyze this, we examine the properties of $b$ under such transformations.
+We insist that the action for each $k$ mode $S_k=\int\dd{\tau}\dd{v_k}\mathcal{L}_k$, from which the modified Schr\"odinger Eq.~(\ref{eq:fullSE}) can be derived, is diffeomorphism invariant. $\mathcal{L}_k$, the Lagrangian density, is given by